Nanjaa/hologram-interview-project/README.md

   - flask-pymongo for database driver

 ## TODO:
-- Create a view that will display the data
 - Set up the project to be containerized and easily started
 - Write tests!
 - Add validation to data, sanitize and prevent SQL injection/other attacks